andreasronge/dev-happiness-elixir/slides.md

 # Behaviours

+* Enables:
-* A list of functions
+  * define a set of functions that have to be implemented
+  * ensure that a module implements all the functions
-* Compile time checked
+* Compile time checks of function specifications
-* Similar to Java interfaces
 * Defined with @callback
 * Abstract generic functionalities

+## Behaviour and OTP

+Behaviours are formalizations of these common patterns.
+Divide the code for a process in a
+* generic part (a behaviour module)
+* specific part (a callback module).

+note: British spelling

 ## Dynamic Invocation